Skip to main content

 Need a dog walker?

-Nobody’s stepped up in Kelty yet.
+Nobody in Kelty yet.

-Get notified when a dog walker joins in Kelty
+Request a dog walker in Kelty

 About Dog Walkers

-A dog walker takes your dog out for regular exercise when you're at work, away, or unable to walk them yourself.
+A dog walker takes your dog out for regular exercise when you're at work, away or unable to walk them yourself.

-A reliable local walker who knows your dog, your neighbourhood, and your routine is worth their weight in gold - especially for working dog owners.
+A reliable local walker who knows your dog, your neighbourhood and your routine is worth their weight in gold - especially for working dog owners.

-Ask how many dogs they walk at once, whether they're insured, and whether they hold a dog walking licence from the local council if one is required in your area.
+Ask how many dogs they walk at once, whether they're insured and whether they have references from other local dog owners.

 About Kelty